DogeProtocol/go-dp/README.md

 - 2) Run go build -o YOUR_BUILD_FOLDER ./...

 #### Windows
 Ensure you have allowed Powershell local script execution.
-You may enable this by running the following command in Powershell window that is opened as an administrator:
+You can enable this by running the following command in Powershell window that is opened as an administrator:

 ```
 Set-ExecutionPolicy RemoteSigned